ngandrass/moodle-data-archiving-concept/docs/architecture/components/storage-drivers.md

 # Storage Drivers

+Storage drivers are responsible for safely transferring a finished archive to a specific storage location.

 !!! warning "TODO"
     This section is still work in progress (WIP) and might contain incomplete, incorrect, or outdated information.